 The Media's Dereliction Of Duty

 When CNN's Jim Acosta says that the press is not the enemy one has to chuckle just a bit.
 This would be the same press who had an eight year love affair with President Obama and completely gave that administration a big wet kiss day in and day out.
 Then the unthinkable happened.
 Hillary Clinton didn't get to take the throne even after the media did all they could to pave the road and cheerlead her on to what they hoped would be her inevitable victory over Donald Trump.
 So they decided to go from being the adoring fans of the previous administration to being petulant sniveling resistance fighters with a single goal of undermining a duly elected president.
 In the minds of the progressive elites in the press they are just freedom fighters these days.
 Glorious as it sounds they have succeeded in making their profession a joke.
-They have succumbed to their deep liberal bias and beliefs and succeeded in becoming derelict in their duty as journalists.
+They have succumbed to their deep liberal biases and beliefs and succeeded in becoming derelict in their duty as journalists.

 Pew Research Center did an analysis of the coverage of President Trump in the first 60 days compared to the previous presidents.
 They found only 5% of the stories on President Trump were positive compared to 62% negative.
 Comparing that to the first 60 days of President Obama and you see a very disturbing difference.
 Only 20% of the stories were negative in his first 60 days in office and 42% positive.
 President Trump has had three times more negative stories on him than President Obama did and an eighth of the positive news stories that greeted the previous administration.
 Harvard University's Shorenstein Center on Media, Politics and Public Safety did their own research of the first 60 days of President Trump and found CNN and NBC ran 93% negative media coverage to only 7% positive.
 The blend wasn't much better at CBS with 91% negative coverage and only 9% positive.
 So how did Fox News fare in their coverage?
 They ran 52% negative coverage to 48% positive which would be pretty close to fair and balanced.
 Those are the numbers in black and white.